Penglai-Enclave/Penglai-Enclave-sPMP/openeuler-kernel/Documentation/networking/sfp-phylink.rst

 	err = phylink_of_phy_connect(priv->phylink, node, flags);

-   For the most part, ``flags`` can be zero; these flags are passed to the of_phy_attach() inside this function call if a PHY is specified in the DT node ``node``.
+   For the most part, ``flags`` can be zero; these flags are passed to the phy_attach_direct() inside this function call if a PHY is specified in the DT node ``node``.

    ``node`` should be the DT node which contains the network phy property,